carpentries-incubator/python-text-analysis/_episodes/06-lsa.md

 ~~~
 {: .output}

+Unlike with a globe, we must make a choice of how many dimensions to cut out.
+We could have anywhere between 42 topics to 2.
 How should we pick a number of topics to keep?
-Fortunately, we have the Singular Values to help us understand how much data each topic explains.
+Fortunately, the dimension reducing technique we used produces something to help us understand how much data each topic explains.
 Let's take a look and see how much data each topic explains.
 We will visualize it on a graph.

 ```python